Note: This article is part of our Basic Banking series, designed to provide new savers with the key skills to save smarter.

 Invest your savings aggressively

 While any kind of saving is better than nothing, you ideally want to put your money somewhere it can grow quickly.
 At this point in your career, you shouldn't be investing too much of your money in bonds or money market mutual funds, which carry very little risk but also not much opportunity for growth.
+If you are investing in a target-date fund, make sure the allocation of investments is still aggressive enough.

 Avoid taking on unmanageable debt